 Have a read of the key learnings from the event and the best advice from the team at Coconut.

 James, Lead Accountant at Coconut, couldn't repeat that enough: when you work for yourself, you need to keep track of your finances.

-As James explains, business expenses can be: transport, phone bills, lunch, training (we'll talk about this later on) etc.
+As James explains, business expenses can include transport, phone bills, lunch and training (we'll talk about this later on).

 Anything you need to pay/buy to run your business is considered a business expense.

 One of the biggest challenges you could face when being freelance is not saving enough and not keeping track of your profit and expenses.
-So, don't wait up!
+So, wait to begin putting money aside.